tungnhs2014/Linux-Programming-2025-DevLinux/09-IPC-Message-Queues/README.md

 ---

 ## 9.3.
 POSIX Message Queues
+POSIX message queues provide a more modern and consistent API compared to System V message queues.

 ### 9.3.1.
 Implementation Steps
 1. Create a message queue or open an existing one
 2. Write data to the message queue